 You can of course use all these techniques which we have presented to you here with other types of paper.

 For an individual touch, you can also add photo engraving.
 In the JobControl® print settings use the process option “Photo” and the halftone "Ordered Dithering” for this.

-Caution: No other engraving techniques, such as light engraving or deep engraving, can be combined with photo engraving or the halftone "Ordered Dithering".
+Caution: No other engraving techniques, such as light engraving or deep engraving, can be combined in with photo engraving or the halftone "Ordered Dithering".
 The colors used for this would be screened, thus converted into gray scale.
-However, these settings do not have an effect on the colours of the cutting lines.
+However, these settings do not have an effect on the colors of the cutting lines.
 If you still would wish to accommodate all techniques in the card, send the image separately and work with markers for exact placement.